U.S. Stocks On Track for Monthly Gains

 ADVERTISEMENT

+Of the 58% of S&P 500 constituents that reported second-quarter results through Monday morning, 72% beat analysts' expectations for earnings and sales, according to FactSet.
+Upcoming earnings releases include Apple, which is set to report results on Tuesday.

-Shares of Charter Communications were up roughly 5%, among the best performers in the S&P 500, after it said it wasn't interested in acquiring Sprint.
-Shares of Discovery Communications fell more than 8% after it agreed to acquire Scripps Networks Interactive in a deal valued at about $11.9 billion.
+Shares of Charter Communications were up more than 5% on Monday, among the best performers in the S&P 500, after it said it wasn't interested in acquiring Sprint.
+Shares of Discovery Communications fell around 9% after it agreed to acquire Scripps Networks Interactive.

+The Stoxx Europe 600 fell 0.1% to its lowest level since April.
+European stocks largely stalled in July as the euro strengthened.

 The dollar has also weakened around 1.5% against the Japanese yen this month through Friday, helping send Japan's Nikkei Stock Average to its worst monthly performance since March.